jmartin82/mmock/README.md

 #### File system

 If you want to use that mode you need to pass the path to the folder where you want to store your data to the following argument - **config-persist-path**.
 The default value is set to the **data** folder under your current execution path.
-In this mode the entity name in the [Persist](#persist-optional) defines the relative path to the file where the request data will be stored and retrive from.
+In this mode the entity name in the [Persist](#persist-optional) defines the relative path to the file where the request data will be stored and retrieved from.

 #### MongoDB